Boris Stepanovich Petrov

-Boris Stepanovich Petrov (Петров, Борис Степанович) (July 10, 1910, Oryol, Russian Empire – 1981, Leningrad) was a Russian and Soviet painter and mountain climber, who lived and worked in Leningrad.
+Boris Stepanovich Petrov (Петров, Борис Степанович) (10 July 1910, Oryol, Russian Empire – 1981, Leningrad) was a Russian and Soviet painter and mountain climber, who lived and worked in Leningrad.
 He was a member of the Leningrad Union of Artists, and regarded as one of representatives of the Leningrad school of painting, mostly known for his mountain landscape paintings.

 Biography

-Boris Stepanovich Petrov was born July 10, 1910 in Oryol city.
+Boris Stepanovich Petrov was born on 10 July 1910 in Oryol city.
 In 1931-1933 he studied in Repin Institute of Arts in Leningrad.
 In 1933-1941 Petrov worked as a decorator and painter, mainly in genre of landscape.
 In the second half of 1930s Petrov participated in several exhibitions of Leningrad artists, where he exhibited 17 works painted in the Leningrad suburbs.

 Petrov took part in the Great Patriotic War of 1941-1945.
 He fought on the Leningrad Front, was marked by military awards.
 In Blockade period he participated in exhibitions of Leningrad artists.
 After the World War II, Boris Petrov returned to Leningrad and worked as an artist.
 In 1965 he was admitted to the Leningrad Union of Artists.
 In 1955 he first visited the Caucasus.
 Since that time, began his fascination with the mountains and mountaineering.
 Mountain landscape has taken a leading role in his work.
 For several months he lived in solitude in the mountains and painted.
 Solo Exhibitions of his works were in Nalchik in 1960, and in 1963 and 1975 in Leningrad.
 For over the years Petrov painted a lot of paintings and sketches, and created a whole suite of picturesque mountains, diverse and unexpected in color.
 His paintings reside in Art museums and private collections in Russia, China, Spain, and other countries.